TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 ### Additional Resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.
+This section contains helpful links to related content.
+It isn’t required, so consider it supplemental.

 * [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
 * [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
 Free, but requires an account.